Doctor of Athletic Training Program

 Advanced Standing Admission

 Students who have completed coursework within ATSU’s Master of Science in Athletic Training or the Certificate in Clinical Decision Making in Athletic Training may be eligible for advanced standing.
+Students from external programs may request the faculty to review completed courses for advanced standing as per the AT Program transfer credit policy.
 Please contact Admissions for more information on eligible transfer credit for advanced standing.

 To earn a Doctor of Athletic Training degree, all students must:

 - Complete all prescribed and elected courses within seven years of commencing the program